Boston and Skegness: Current boundaries

+The constituency was expanded to include the two East Lindsey District wards of Chapel St Leonards and Willoughby with Sloothby, transferred from Louth and Horncastle.

 Constituency profile

 Boston, Lincolnshire, is a historic town, famous for the tower of St Botolph's Church, known by locals as the "Stump".
 Skegness is a seaside town and holiday destination; the first Butlins resort opened in Skegness in 1936.

 The constituency has a lower level of qualifications (measured by National Vocational Qualifications) than the East Midlands average and the average for Great Britain; in 2018, 19.7% of the adult population had a Higher National Diploma or degree-level qualification, compared to the British average of 39.3%.
 The 2015 data also found that the median house price in the constituency was £125 000.
 In 2019, the average gross weekly pay for people working full-time was £462, lower the average for Great Britain, which was £587.
 The most common jobs are process plant and machine operatives and sales and customer service occupations.
 Around 40% of workers work in one of these areas, more than twice the national average.
 The constituency also has a lower employment rate and a higher level of people on unemployment benefits than the averages for the region and the country.

 According to the 2011 UK Census, Boston was "home to a higher proportion of Eastern European immigrants than anywhere else in England and Wales".
 People born in other EU countries, most of whom came from Eastern Europe after the 2004 enlargement of the European Union, made up 13% of the town's population.
 The BBC described the town as "one of the most extreme examples in Britain of a town affected by recent EU immigration".
 In 2015, 11.3% of people living in the constituency were born outside the UK.
 The average age in the constituency was 32 at the time.